helpers/handlebars-helpers-yfm/README.md

 * `git clone https://github.com/assemble/yfm.git` into a directory in your project
 * [download this project]() and manually add it to your project

-Once the module has been doqnloaded, it must be enabled in Assemble's task or target options:
+Once the module has been downloaded, it must be enabled in Assemble's task or target options:

 ```js
 {